See what the IHS Markit Score report has to say about Clovis Oncology Inc.

 Short interest | Negative

-ETF activity is neutral.
-ETFs that hold CLVS had net inflows of $1.53 billion over the last one-month.
-While these are not among the highest inflows of the last year, the rate of inflow is increasing.
+ETF activity is positive.
+Over the last month, ETFs holding CLVS are favorable, with net inflows of $3.11 billion.
+Additionally, the rate of inflows is increasing.

 PMI by IHS Markit | Positive